Valve/valve.github.io/source/_posts/2013-07-14-anonymous-browser-fingerprinting.markdown

 So I got to work and started making a basic outline in my head.
 What is that identifies a browser?
 I gathered it would be:
 _browser agent, browser language, screen color depth, installed plugins and their mime types, timezone offset, local storage, and session storage._

-Initially I added the screen resolution as well, but a colleague adviced that one can use multiple monitors with a single laptop, for example connect an external monitor during when in office, so I removed it.
+Initially I added the screen resolution as well, but a colleague adviced that one can use multiple monitors with a single laptop, for example connect an external monitor when working in office, so I removed it.

-For my laptop browser the values are:
+On my laptop browser the values are:

 {% codeblock lang:javascript %}
 // Assuming jQuery in scope